 The House of Delegates has the power to advise the Board of Trustees regarding any matter of importance to the Association, adopt and amend the Standards of Ethics and Code of Professional Conduct, and elect the officers and members of the Board of Trustees.
 The House normally meets during the MDA’s Annual Session each year.

-The 2022 meetings will be held in Novi at the Suburban Collection Showplace on April 28 and April 30.
+The 2023 meetings will be held in Lansing at the Lansing Center on April 18 and April 20.